scionproto/scion/doc/protocols/scion-header.rst

 Forwarding Process
 ------------------
 There is a unique way of forwarding a COLIBRI packet, regardless of its underlying type or whether it is control plane or data plane.
 This should simplify the design and implementation of the COLIBRI part in the border router.
+The only branching happens on the value of the ``C`` flag, as is noted below.

 The validation process checks that all of the following conditions are true: